Profilers

 dataset class fromtorchvision

-is stored as tensors, they are converted to PIL images before returned.
-This is the reason the solution is initialize the dataclass with the transformsuch that the data is returned as tensors.
-However, since data is already stored as tensors, calling this transform every time you want to access the data is redundant and can be removed.
+is stored as tensors, they are converted to PIL images before being returned.
+This is the reason the solution is to initialize the dataclass with the transformsuch that the data is returned as tensors.
+However, since the data is already stored as tensors, calling this transform every time you want to access the data is redundant and can be removed.
 The easiest way to do this is to create a

 TensorDataset

-from the internal data and labels (which already are tensors).from torchvision.datasets import MNIST from torch.utils.data import TensorDataset # the class also internally normalize to [0,1] domain so we need to divide by 255 train_dataset = MNIST(dataset_path, train=True, download=True) train_dataset = TensorDataset(train_dataset.data.float() / 255.0, train_dataset.targets) test_dataset = MNIST(dataset_path, train=False, download=True) test_dataset = TensorDataset(test_dataset.data.float() / 255.0, test_dataset.targets)
+from the internal data and labels (which are already tensors).from torchvision.datasets import MNIST from torch.utils.data import TensorDataset # the class also internally normalize to [0,1] domain so we need to divide by 255 train_dataset = MNIST(dataset_path, train=True, download=True) train_dataset = TensorDataset(train_dataset.data.float() / 255.0, train_dataset.targets) test_dataset = MNIST(dataset_path, train=False, download=True) test_dataset = TensorDataset(test_dataset.data.float() / 255.0, test_dataset.targets)

 PyTorch profiling